Factbox: Contenders for key jobs in Trump's administration

 * Larry Nichols, co-founder of Devon Energy Corp

-* James Connaughton, CEO of Nautilus Data Technologies and a former environmental adviser to President George W. Bush
+* James Connaughton, chief executive of Nautilus Data Technologies and a former environmental adviser to President George W. Bush

 * Forrest Lucas, founder of oil products company Lucas Oil